 Anyone who listens to the radio or watches television in Switzerland must in principle pay a reception fee.
 This has to be paid regardless of the transmissions which are viewed or listened to and regardless of how these are received.
 The fees will be collected by Billag until the end of 2018.
-The new device-independent universal fee system will in principle enter into force at the beginning of 2019.
+The new device-independent universal fee system will enter into force at the beginning of 2019.

 Households and businesses which possess radio or television equipment which can receive programmes must pay a fee, which is used to support the SSR-SRG and also licensed local radio and television stations.
 These broadcasters must provide certain services in order to ensure a top-quality public service in Switzerland.
 The SSR-SRG is legally obliged to provide a genuine service for society in the form of a public service: its programming must reach the entire population in all language regions and must at the same time make a contribution to education, the free formation of opinion, cultural development and entertainment.